Frequently Asked Questions about Drugs to Treat Erectile Dysfunction (Impotence)

 Yes, PDE5 drugs are very effective.
 In some studies, up to 70 percent of men had some improvement in erections after taking one of these drugs.
 PDE5 drugs appear to work in men regardless of why they have erectile dysfunction — including vascular disease, nerve problems and even psychological causes.

 Do they work for everyone?

 No. One in three men with mild to moderate erectile dysfunction do not respond to Viagra.
-Some men who do not respond to Viagra may have some effect with Levitra or Cialis.
+Some men who do not respond to Viagra may have some effect with Levitra, Cialis or STENDRA.
 Men with more severe erectile dysfunction (severity is based on many factors, including frequency of erections, stiffness and sexual satisfaction) are less likely to respond to a PDE5 drug.
 This is particularly true if the cause is nerve damage, such as that associated with diabetes or certain types of prostate surgery.
 In addition, many men have a partial response to a PDE5 drug that does not totally restore normal erections.

 Can women take them?

 Currently, the U.S. Food and Drug Administration (FDA) has not approved PDE5 drugs for use by women.
 Preliminary studies suggest that these medications are safe for women, although their effectiveness in treating most female sexual problems is unclear.
 Some studies suggest PDE5 drugs may improve the sexual response in women who have impaired orgasm as a side effect of certain types of antidepressant medications.
 Other studies suggest they may also help some women who have difficulty with desire or arousal.
 However, more studies are needed to help us understand if and when Viagra and related drugs should be used by women.

 They are generally safe as long as proper precautions are taken.